ryankerbyIT/Myblog/_posts/2024-10-01-building-cloud-native-applications-using-azure-container-apps.md

 ## Section 4: Automating Deployments with Azure Pipelines
 ### Introduction to Azure Pipelines for CI/CD
 Azure Pipelines is a continuous integration and delivery (CI/CD) service provided by Azure DevOps.
-It allows you to automate the process of building, testing, and deploying containerized applications to Azure services. {: .prompt-info }
+It allows you to automate the process of building, testing, and deploying containerized applications to Azure services.

 ### Setting Up a CI/CD Pipeline for Azure Container Apps
 1. **Create a Pipeline:** Start by creating a new pipeline in Azure DevOps.
 This pipeline will automate the building of the Docker image, push it to ACR, and deploy the image to Azure Container Apps.